Thursday, June 13, 2013

 An article in the July 14, 1936 issue of the Sandusky Register highlighted Mr. Schell’s accomplishments while in Sandusky.
 The article read in part: “Coach Otto H. Schell, Sandusky High School swimming instructor, who has done much to promote public aquatic events over a period of eight years here, and recognized as one of Ohio’s foremost authorities on water sports and Red Cross Life Saving, will not return here this fall, it was announced Monday.”
 Coach Schell had met with almost immediate success when he became the swimming coach at Sandusky High School.
 During dual meets, Coach Schell’s teams won 21 of 37 contests.
 He was engaged in competitive swimming for many years before coming to Sandusky.
 Below is a medal that he earned at the Cleveland Swimming Carnival in 1922.

 From 1938 until 1948, Otto H. Schell served as the superintendent of the Erie County Children’s Home in Sandusky.
 He retired from that position due to ill health.
-He died in 1952, and he was buried in Mount Pleasant Cemetery in Ashtabula County, Ohio.
+He died in 1952 and was buried at the Oak Hill Burial Park in Lakeland, Florida.
 His descendants donated several photographs and news clippings about Mr. Schell’s many years of participation in water sports.
 To see these items, inquire at the Reference Services desk at the Sandusky Library.